hananlibpost/ml_final_project/README.md

 ## running the code

 The notebooks folder contains notebooks to run the code.
-All the code was trained using google colab.
+All the code was trained using Google Colab.
 1. Open google colab
 2. Upload the notebook
 3. Add the path to the dataset in the places where is it mentioned.